mirror/dd-wrt/src/router/python/Doc/library/signal.rst

    When threads are enabled, this function can only be called from the main thread;
    attempting to call it from other threads will cause a :exc:`ValueError` exception to be raised.

+   .. versionchanged:: 3.5
+      On Windows, the function now also supports socket handles.

 .. function:: siginterrupt(signalnum, flag)